Chunkys0up7/MCP/docs/PROJECT_OVERVIEW.md

 ## [25th May]
 - Component preview and metadata modal implemented in FacetedSearchScreen (Marketplace UI).
 - Backend: Added reviews table, Pydantic schemas, and API endpoints for component ratings and reviews.
+- Frontend: Ratings and reviews now displayed and can be submitted in the Marketplace component preview modal.

 ---
 For more details, see the README.md and module-level docs.